Lic. #PR9738

 Drywood Termites

-Drywood termites are small, wood-destroying insects and are very common in Southern California.
+Drywood termites are small, wood-destroying insects commonly found throughout Southern California.
 Workers, the most numerous members of the colony, are cream-colored and about 1/8 inch long.
-Soldiers are similar in size with larger heads and bigger mandibles.
-Swarmers, or reproductives, are dark and reddish brown with translucent wings and about 1/2 inch long.
-During warm weather, particularly on sunny days, swarmers leave the colony in search of new nesting sites.
-Most swarmers die relatively quickly due to environmental factors.
-However, a few manage to find suitable cracks or exposed wood, shed their wings, and establish a new colony.
+Soldiers are similar in size but have larger heads and stronger mandibles for defense.
+Swarmers, or reproductives, are dark reddish brown with translucent wings and measure about 1/2 inch long.
+During warm weather, especially on sunny days, swarmers leave the colony in search of new nesting sites.
+While most swarmers do not survive long due to environmental factors, a few successfully find cracks or exposed wood, shed their wings, and establish new colonies.
+Early identification of drywood termites can help prevent serious damage, making regular termite inspections and timely treatments an important part of protecting your property.

 What are the signs of drywood termite infestation?